DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Ever heard of a palindrome?
 Here's a clue: "A Man A Plan A Canal Panama!"
 Still not sure?
 Read that statement backwards!
 Today's project is a palindrome detector.
 * Day 60 - The Magic of Time
 	* Let's talk about the magic of time...(not time travel).
 Sorry to disappoint.
 We can get your program to do some pretty cool things with the concept of time.
+* Day 61 - Replit DB
+	* Store data directly in a repl using the Replit DB.
+Then, build a one-person Twitter (because we all like the sound of our own voices, right?!)